blockchain-privacy/dakar/backend/Readme.md

 go test -cover -race ./...
 ```

-Set the `DB_TESTS` and `DB_HOSTNAME` environment variables to run tests which require the database.
+To run database tests, first set up an empty dgraph instance, preferably via [docker](../docker/docker-compose_local-test.yml).
-Set `DB_HOSTNAME` to the host which runs the database.
+Next, set the `DB_TESTS` and `DB_HOSTNAME` environment variables. `DB_HOSTNAME` should be set to the host which runs the database.
 The port is expected to be `9080`.
 Set parallelism to 1, so database tests of different modules don't interfere which each other.

 ```shell